 The Twelve Days of Christmas are not the twelve days before Christmas.
 In most Western Christian Churches, they are the twelve days beginning December 25th until the beginning of Epiphany.
 In some traditions, they begin Christmas evening with December 26th being the First Day.

 It has been my experience to celebrate Christmas on three continents and three islands during my lifetime – many years in cold and snow of North America and Europe, some years in 90 degree temperatures in the tropics.
 In every location, regardless of the surrounding circumstances, the sense of peace, joy and love was present.
-Let’s carry these emotions through the holiday season and into the New Year for a better 2013 both personally and generally.
+Let’s carry these emotions through the holiday season and into the New Year for a better 2015 both personally and nationally.

 Merry Christmas and Happy Holidays to all.